"What is Bangkok weather like in November" or "When is the best time to visit Bangkok?" I hear you ask.

-Generally, at this time Bangkok weather is dry with the occasional thunderstorm but it may be come cloudy and overcast as it gets towards the end of June.
+Generally, at this time Bangkok weather is dry with the occasional thunderstorm but it may be come cloudy and overcast as it gets towards the end of May or early June.

 The weather in Bangkok during the Rainy Season is surprising not as wet as you might think.

 The rainy season starts in early July with thunderstorms in the the late afternoon or early evening.

-As the season progresses the rainfall can increase, but most commonly still as brief periods of heavy rain with the rest of the day being fine or overcast.
+As the season progresses the rainfall can increase, but most commonly the storms are still occurring as brief periods of heavy rain with the rest of the day being fine or overcast.

 This is a combination of the local rainfall and also flood-waters coming down the Chao Phraya River from up-country.

 Many parts of Bangkok are low lying and sudden downpours of rain can cause flash flooding that significantly affects traffic as the drainage struggles to cope with the deluge.

 Because of the periodic rain and overcast skies the temperature is not so hot, but the humidity is extremely high and can be very tiring for those tourists who are not used to it and maybe already experiencing jet-lag.